aws-training-vision/ship-detection/README.md

 The train_ship_segmentations.csv file provides the ground truth (in run-length encoding format) for the training images.
 The sample_submission files contains the images in the test images.

 ## Modeling Strategy

-1. Split the dataset into Train and Test datasets.

-2. Use of openCV library to preprocess and augment the images.

-3. Try different object detection approaches in AWS SageMaker and figure out ways to address the presence of:
+Use of openCV library to preprocess and augment the images and try different object detection approaches in AWS SageMaker and figure out ways to address the presence of:
 * clouds near ships
 * ships under haze or within clouds
 * large wake behind the ship due to its movement